dimenerno/dimenerno.github.io/_posts/2025-02-28-general-covariance-en.md

 \mathcal{L}(r, \theta) = \frac{m}{2}(\dot{r}^2 + r^2 \dot{\theta}^2)
 $$

-> _Remark._ Whilst in the Euler-Lagrange equations we simply substitute $(r, \theta)$ for $(x, y)$, in the Lagrangian we substitute the relation $x = r \cos \theta, y = r \sin \theta$ because the Lagrangian is not a function of **pairs of real numbers** but rather a function of **points in spacetime**.
-General covariance does not mean that the form of equations is preserved under mindless, uniform coordinate transformations, but rather that when the functions describing a physical system are maintained whilst the coordinates expressing them are changed, the form of equations is preserved.
+> _Remark._ while in the Euler-Lagrange equations we simply substitute $(r, \theta)$ for $(x, y)$, in the Lagrangian we substitute the relation $x = r \cos \theta, y = r \sin \theta$ because the Lagrangian is not a function of **pairs of real numbers** but rather a function of **points in spacetime**.
+General covariance does not mean that the form of equations is preserved under mindless, uniform coordinate transformations, but rather that when the functions describing a physical system are maintained while the coordinates expressing them are changed, the form of equations is preserved.

 Substituting and calculating yields: